Advanced certificationthe advanced board EXAM

 • Practical Application: The essay must include a description of a practice (asana, pranayama, etc.), related to the theme of the essay, which could be taught in a classroom setting.

-• Checklist: You must include a checklist at the bottom of your essay showing that your FORMAT, THEME, SUTRA, PERSONAL INSIGHT, and PRACTICAL APPLICATION REQUIREMENTS are covered.
+• Checklist: You must include a checklist at the bottom of your essay showing that your FORMAT, THEME, SUTRA, PERSONAL INSIGHT, UNDERSTANDING OF METHOD and PRACTICAL APPLICATION REQUIREMENTS are covered.
 You must include a word count for your essay.
 Please indicate in which paragraphs these requirements appear.
 Be very specific as per example below:

 PERSONAL INSIGHT: paragraph #4, line #6; paragraph #5, line #2 PRACTICAL APPLICATION: paragraph #8, lines #2, 3, 4 and 5